Whether you're growing them outside or in your indoor herb garden, herbs are fantastic plants, but who says they have to

-English Lavender is as pretty to look at as it is heavenly to smell and it keeps its distinctive fragrance when dried.
-In midsummer, it produces spikes of purple-blue flowers on slender stalks over shrubby clumps of narrow, silvery leaves.
+English Lavender is as pretty to look at as it is heavenly to smell, and it keeps its distinctive fragrance when dried.
+It produces spikes of purple-blue flowers on slender stalks over shrubby clumps of narrow, silvery leaves in midsummer.
 Lavandula angustifolia 'Munstead' and Lavandula angustifolia 'Hidcote' are more compact, growing only 18 inches (45 cm) tall, with dark purple flowers.
-Lavender is a good choice for the front of the border, or a container garden, but it must have good drainage to stay healthy.
+Lavender is a good choice for the front of the border or a container garden, but it must have good drainage to stay healthy.
 It grows best in USDA hardiness zones 5 through 8.

 8. Scarlet Bee Balm (Monarda didyma)

 The summer flowers of this spreading herb are usually red, but you can also find cultivars with pink, purple, or white blooms.
 Monarda 'Marshall's Delight' is a good pink variety that resists powdery mildew, a fungal disease that causes gray patches on the leaves.
 In mid to late spring, pinch out up to half of the stems at ground level to thin out crowded clumps.
 Plants grow up to 3 feet (90 cm) tall and best in USDA hardiness zones 4 through 9.

 9. Rue (Ruta graveolens)

 Even if it didn't bloom, Rue would be worth growing for its foliage alone.
 The bright blue-green leaves are deeply divided, giving the whole plant a delicate, lacy look.
 In midsummer, the clumps are accented with clusters of bright yellow-green flowers.
 Good drainage is essential for healthy growth.
 Plants grow up to 2 feet (60 cm) tall and best in USDA hardiness zones 5 through 9.

 10 Marsh Mallow (Althaea officinalis)